 Recycling collection differs by community.
 To request a bin/cart or learn where recycling drop-offs are located in your comminuty, visit our Recycling in Your Community listing.

-Recycle your plastic bottles and jugs; paper products (cardboard, glossy pages and envelopes with windows included); glass bottles and jars; and steel and aluminum cans.
+Recycle your plastic bottles and jugs; paper products (cartons, cardboard, glossy pages and envelopes with windows included); glass bottles and jars; and steel and aluminum cans.
 Learn more about what can be recycled.